vnali/starter-nuxt-counter/README.md

     - Copy `frontend/.env.example` to `frontend/.env`;
     - Update `GRAPHQL_TOKEN` to the token generated in the previous step;
+    - Update `COUNTER_SECRET_TOKEN` to a complex token.
+    - Update `headlessToken` in backend/config/counter.php to the value of `COUNTER_SECRET_TOKEN` in the previous step.

 1. Install front-end dependencies: